Strategy-proof allocation with outside option: Applications

 \begin{corollary} In the object assignment model with strict preferences, none of DA, BM, TTC, SD, HE, and TC is size improved by any other truncation-invariant mechanism.
 In particular, they do not size improve each other. \end{corollary}

-Proposition \ref{prop:sizeimprove} is also applicable to random mechanisms.
-For example, when agents have strict preferences, because PS is IR, non-wasteful and truncation-invariant, PS is not size improved by any other truncation-invariant mechanism.
-In Appendix \ref{appendix:size:improve}, we construct a mechanism that strictly size dominates PS.
+When agents have strict preferences, because PS is IR, non-wasteful and truncation-invariant, Proposition \ref{prop:sizeimprove} implies that PS is not size improved by any other truncation-invariant mechanism.
+In Appendix \ref{appendix:size:improve} we construct a mechanism that strictly size dominates PS.
 The mechanism is not truncation-invariant, but it is ordinally efficient and envy-free, which are the flagship properties of PS.
 This answers an open question raised by \cite{huang2017guaranteed} on the existence of an ordinally efficient and envy-free mechanism that improves the size of PS.
-It also shows that truncation-invariance of the improving mechanism is necessary for Proposition \ref{prop:sizeimprove} to hold.
-In Appendix \ref{appendix:size:improve}, we construct another IR and unbidominated mechanism that is not truncation-invariant but is strictly size dominated by PS.
-It means that truncation-invariance of the old mechanism is also necessary for Proposition \ref{prop:sizeimprove} to hold.
-Last, because \cite{erdil2014strategy} has constructed a strategy-proof mechanism to bidominate RP, being unbidominated of the old mechanism is also necessary for Proposition \ref{prop:sizeimprove} to hold.
+This also shows that truncation-invariance of the improving mechanism is necessary for Proposition \ref{prop:sizeimprove} to hold.
+The other parts of Proposition \ref{prop:sizeimprove} are also tight.
+In Appendix \ref{appendix:size:improve} we also construct an IR and unbidominated mechanism that is not truncation-invariant, but is strictly size dominated by PS.
+So truncation-invariance of the old mechanism is necessary for Proposition \ref{prop:sizeimprove} to hold. \cite{erdil2014strategy} has constructed a strategy-proof mechanism to bidominate RP.
+So unbidominance of the old mechanism is also necessary for Proposition \ref{prop:sizeimprove} to hold.